zen-masters/Zen-BBQ/mkdocs/quickstart.md

 - In View3D view, open the Tools panel at the right part of the area (Default hotkey: "N")
 - Open the Zen BBQ panel tab
 - Click the "●" button right to the desired bevel radius
 - Bevel will be assigned.
-If you are in Edit Mode, edge highlight will also be activated.
+If you are in Edit Mode, Highlight Bevels function will also be activated.

 ![Assign Bevel with N-Panel](img/bbq-screens/quickstart/assign-bevel-panel.gif)